 Of course, it’s not perfect.
 Some keywords won’t make sense for your piece and others will be too hard to work in as many times as Clearscope suggests.
 But it’s meant to be a guide, not necessarily an instruction manual.

 As an added bonus, it’s a great tool for creating briefs for both internal and external writers since it tells you which keywords should be in your headings.
-This makes it easy to map out optimized H2s in writing templates.
+This makes it easy to map out optimized headings in writing templates.

 Who should use Clearscope?

-Clearscope is a really great content tool for:
+Clearscope is a great content tool for:

 - Content managers and directors